stlaz/kube-enhancements/keps/sig-node/2535-ensure-secret-pulled-images/README.md

 This will be enforced for both `IfNotPresent` and `Never` policies.

-Kubelet configuration will give the administrator the ability to choose how pre-loaded images should be verified:
+Kubelet configuration will give the administrator the ability to choose how images should be verified:
-1. *Do not* allow access to *any* pre-loaded images without verification.
+1. *Do not* allow access to *any* images without verification.
 2. Only allow access to a *specific list* of pre-loaded images without verification.
 3. *Allow* access to *all* pre-loaded images without verification (default behavior).

-The administrator will also have a choice to allow access to all images without verification - this is the default behavior without this feature - kubelet configuration field `noPullImageSecretRecheck`.

-**TODO**: describe the kubelet configuration option for allow-listing images **TODO**: do we want to allow disabling the feature (== reverting back to the old behavior)?
+4. Allow access to all images without having to reverify credentials (previous behavior).

 During development, this feature will be guarded by a feature gate.